 This post is a quick introduction to automation in Growmatik, as well as its goals and features at the current beta stage.
 So let’s jump in!

 What has led to Growmatik?

-At Artbees, our experience of working with more than 135,000 Jupiter X users over years showed us that the main problems of users was not creating and maintaining WordPress websites – but it’s the fact that there’s no solid solution for personalization and marketing for WordPress.
+At Artbees, our experience of working with more than 135,000 Jupiter X users over years showed us that the main problems of users was not creating and maintaining WordPress websites – but it’s the fact that there’s no solid solution for personalization and automated marketing for WordPress.

 A good marketing solution personalizes your message based on user types and behavior across all of the touchpoints (website content, popups, emails).
 Most marketing tools focus on one or two of these channels such as personalizing emails or the website content separately.
 But an efficient marketing campaign should run personalization across different channels and in harmony with one another.